Getting Started with Stamp Collecting

-Also not necessary, but a real help, is a stamp "catalogue" (translation for you Yanks: "catalog").
-These are wonderful aids for telling you the description of stamps, and you will see that stamps are often issued in "sets", issued by the Post Office all at the same time.
+Also not necessary, but a real help, is a stamp "catalogue".
+This is a wonderful aid for telling you the description of stamps.
+You will see that stamps are often issued in "sets", issued by the Post Office all at the same time.
 Clue: maybe organizing your stamps by "sets" is a way to go?

-You can find out-of-date catalogues at a real bargain, but if you want the latest stamps, you must buy a new catalogue.
+You can find out-of-date catalogues at bargain prices, but if you want the latest stamps, you must buy a new catalogue.
 You can buy them for a single country, or you can buy one that includes many countries.
 You might also find stamp catalogues at your public library.
-Question: what would you like to collect?

 At one time, they didn't do that, so you had to cut the stamps off the sheets, using scissors.
 Those old stamps without perforations are called "imperforate".
 Anyway, I do ramble, don't I?
 The perforation gauge I mentioned can be used to measure the number of perforations on any stamp.
 So why would anyone in their right mind want to do that?
 Well, there was a time when certain stamps were issued that had perforations closer to each other than did other issues of the same stamp!
 And, collectors being collectors, they found that it was useful to know which was which.

 For example, suppose you have 20 copies of the same stamp that was issued with different perforations (you can find out that by looking in your handy catalogue).
-So, you find a well-lit place, so you can see easily, and you put the perforation gauge alongside each stamp.
-You might find that some of them measure 11.5, and some measure 12.
-Your catalog should tell you that this stamp was issued in both perforation sizes.
+Using the perforation gauge to measure the perforations on each stamp, you might find that some of them measure 11.5, and some measure 12.
+Your catalogue should tell you that this stamp was issued in both perforation sizes.
 Often, we stamp collectors (you and me) shorten the word to "perf".
 So, say that you have 2 stamps with perf 12, and 18 stamps with perf 11.5.
-Your catalog might tell you that the perf 12 stamps are worth 3 times as much as the others, so it was good to have that piece of equipment!
+Your catalog might tell you that the perf 12 stamps are worth 3 times as much as the others, so it was good to have that accessory!

 Some older stamps were printed on paper that had invisible marks in it.
 These marks are called "watermarks" and can be seen with special equipment.
 One way is to use a special liquid in a black tray.
 DO NOT try this without help from an adult!!
 Ask your stamp store for advice.